 Rain Sensors for Sprinkler Systems

-Since 2006, rain sensors have been required on all in-ground sprinkler systems in San Antonio.
+Rain sensors are required on all in-ground sprinkler systems in San Antonio.
 Rain sensors are designed to override the normal cycle of your irrigation system, shutting it off when an adequate amount of rainfall has been received.

 If SAWS customers do not have rain sensors and a complaint is made, they will only receive one warning before being issued a water waster ticket.
 (Note: Watering on the wrong day or time may result in a citation being issued without prior warning, if witnessed in person by an enforcement officer.)